 - Deliver Value: Your audience only wants 2 things: To solve a problem they have and don’t want.
 Or to get a result they want and don’t have.
 The key is to deliver value and either solve a problem or get a result.

 - Optimize: Make sure your audience can find your content by optimizing it.
 We recommend using keywords in the title, heading tags and meta description.
-We constantly use the SEMrush tool for keyword research.
-(FYI: The SEMrush link is an affiliate link.
-We earn a small commission when you invest in SEMrush – at no additional cost to you)
+We constantly use the Yoast plugin and other resources to optimize pages.

 Here are the keys points to remember for each individual blog:

 - Format: We’ve seen the best results when your blogs are formatted the same way.
 We recommend using at least 3 images in every blog.
 Also, use headings to break up the blog and make it easier to scan.
 And always end every blog with a call-to-action.
 A call-to-action doesn’t always have to be pushy, it just needs to get your audience to take action.

 - Distribution: Your website and blog are not the only places you should post your content.
 We’ve seen great results from posting blogs on sites like LinkedIn and Medium.
 And of course, you should share your content on social media sites like Facebook, Twitter, and your Google Business Page.